Find a Home in Lakewood Village

 The schools are Bancroft Middle School and Mark Twain Elementary School.
 Many children in the area are able to enjoy their walk to classes every day.

-Home values range up to $1,000,000 in the current market.
 This is an ideal Long Beach neighborhood for the buyer wanting a larger home with three or four bedrooms and two or three baths.